lgaspardboulinc31/M2courseENS2024/hands-on/hands-on.md

 ```
 > SRR576933_fastqc.html  SRR576933_fastqc.zip

-6. Download the HTML file SRR576933_fastqc.html on your LOCAL machine (either with ssh or the program you used to upload your data on the server).
-Using a bash command it would look like this.
+6. Download the HTML file SRR576933_fastqc.html on your LOCAL machine.
+You may use either the program you used to upload your data on the server (FileZilla, Cyberduck, MobaXterm..) or using ssh in the terminal.
+Example with ssh below :
 ```bash

 ### OPEN A NEW TERMINAL